wutianyuan1/Greyhound/README.md

   - S3: Communication-aware pipeline reconfiguration
   - S4: Checkpoint-restart strategy

-*Note:* Full reproduction of large-scale experiments and topology switches requires a cluster with hundreds of GPUs.
+*Note1:* Full reproduction of large-scale experiments and topology switches requires a cluster with hundreds of GPUs.
 While we cannot provide such infrastructure, reviewers with access to large-scale resources may replicate these experiments.

+*Note2:* If the reviewer want to use the VM, please send me an email (twubt@connect.ust.hk), and I will start it once I receive such requests.

 ---